LiveBench/LiveBench/README.md

 When this is finished, follow along with [Viewing Results](#viewing-results) to view results.

-**Note: The current LiveBench release is 2025-04-02; however, not all questions for this release are public on Huggingface.
+**Note: The current LiveBench release is 2025-04-25; however, not all questions for this release are public on Huggingface.
 In order to evaluate all categories, you will need to pass `--livebench-release-option 2024-11-25` to all scripts to use the most recent public questions.**

+**Note: Evaluation of the agentic coding tasks require the building of task-specific Docker images.
+Storing all of these images may take up to 150GB.
+Images are needed both for inference and evaluation.
+In the future we will work on optimizing the evaluation process for this task to minimize storage requirements.**

 #### Parallel Evaluation Options